Nandj/ospatrol-docs/docs/ospatrol101/rule_tuning.rst

-.. _ossec_101_rule_tuning:
+.. _ospatrol_101_rule_tuning:

-OSSEC 101: Rule Tuning
+OSPatrol 101: Rule Tuning
 ----------------------

-  This section will explain OSSEC rules.
+  This section will explain OSPatrol rules.
   It will also provide a step by step process for creating new rules and decoders.